A Necessary and Sufficient Condition for Local Synchronization in Nonlinear Oscillator Networks: Mathematical Background

 \subsection{Master Stability Function}

 Consider $n$ identical oscillators

-diffusively and identically coupled in a fully connected network
+diffusively and identically coupled in a fully connected network \cite{pecora1990synchronization,boccaletti2006complex}

-where $K$ is the coupling constant, $N_{i}$ is the neighborhood of the oscillator $i$, $G=[a_{ij}]$ is the graph Laplacian and $H$ is an matrix containing information on the coupled variables.
+where $K$ is the coupling constant, $N_{i}$ is the neighborhood of the oscillator $i$, $G$ is the graph Laplacian and $H\left(x_j\right)$ is a coupling function that determines how variables of oscillator $j$ influence oscillator $i$.
 For linear coupling, the coupling between an oscillator $i$ and an oscillator $j \in N_{i}$ is $K(x_{j}-x_{i})$.
-A simplified representation is
+Linearizing the system around the synchronous state ($x_{s}$) results in the variational equation